Back to ¡°Memory Booster of Regional Anatomy¡±

 The ellipsoid joint (e.g., wrist joint) has a concave ellipsoid articular surface on one side and a convex ellipsoid articular surface on the other side.
-It is like longitudinally half-split egg shells that are overlapped together.
+Imagine two egg shells split in half longitudinally, overlapped on each other.

-The ellipsoid joint moves in two directions: flexion/extension and abduction/adduction.
+The ellipsoid joint moves in two directions: abduction/adduction and extension/flexion.
 If one tries to circumduct the wrist joint excessively, it will not move as smoothly as the shoulder joint (ball and socket joint).